waterbuffalo13/micromanage/README.md

 # Abstract
 It is important that people strive towards self-improvement, freedom and the pursuit of their own happiness.
 Somewhat inconveniently, instinctive, passive, "human-driven" decision-making is not the most reliable strategy for self-actualization because of the tendency for short-term, idealistic or emotional reasoning.
 The purpose of this application is to view life as an optimization problem and apply techniques inspired from portfolio optimization to the study of wellbeing.

+Time is a finite commodity that is continuously being exchanged for activities that provides some form of value.
+Therefore, it is important to select activities that are the most beneficial for human happiness and thriving.
+This project views time as a series of these (time-> activity-> value) transactions.

 From this perspective, **activities** are viewed as analogous to ***assets (a)*** of which returns are expected, **events** as ***shifts in the news cycle*** and the **virtue system** as the ***adherence to fixed rules and principles of profitability (μi)*** with the aim of maximising an **index of wellbeing (R)**.
 This wellbeing index takes into account individual wellbeing (TTW), as well as accounting for management of explore/exploit tradeoffs

 This project  heavily relies on the use of statistics and machine learning for the rigorous and systematic evaluation of personal data to uncover implicit causal structures of actualization